Apzmie/AI-Paper-Implementation/README.md

 This is my journey into the artificial intelligence world to be a professional.

+It is just like my note-taking to understand the theoretical principles such as mathematics, not a fully completed code.

+The key parts are mostly implemented, not all parts of the paper.

 Codes are created with Chatgpt's help.

-As a beginner, I welcome all kinds of feedback on my project, whether positive or negative.

 Any conversation - [Discussions](https://github.com/Apzmie/AI-Paper-Implementation/discussions)